gwastro/pycbc/docs/workflow.rst

 * Do some compatibility conversions and then call pipedown to create a dag to do the post-processing
 * Add a node to run write_ihope_page at the end of analysis
 * Native post-processing is also present in a testing mode, this will not be seen in the default output page, but does include a full set of plots.
-* Write a dag/dax to file that can be submitted to run the workflow
+* Write a dax to file that can be submitted to run the workflow

-This will therefore set up a *almost complete* mimic of a weekly ihope analysis and automatically generate the output webpage at the end of the analysis.
+This will therefore set up an *almost complete* mimic of a weekly ihope analysis and automatically generate the output webpage at the end of the analysis.

 More details of how to run this is found in the following link:

 .. toctree::
    :maxdepth: 1

-   workflow/weekly_ahope
+   workflow/pycbc_make_coinc_workflow

 -------------------
-er_daily_ahope
+``pycbc_make_daily_workflow``
 -------------------

-This is an example of how to run a workflow mimicing the daily_ihope analysis done in the past.
+This is an example of how to run a workflow mimicing the daily ihope analysis done in the past.
 This will:

 * Get science and data-quality segments from the server.
 * Query the datafind server for frames.